erikyo/mobile-height-fix/README.md

-Certainly!
-If you want to provide both options (a script that automatically works without import/export and a module that can be imported in more complex setups), you can create two separate scripts.
-Here's an updated README:

 # Index

 A simple module for fixing the height issue in mobile browsers where the address bar is visible, and the content does not fill the full height of the screen.